 - Coordination across different council organisations.

-- Managing and leading consultant and contractor procurement including establishing a new Auckland Council’s urban designer’s panel.
+- Managing and leading consultant and contractor procurement.

 - Risk management.

-The latest challenge the team is responding to is Auckland’s historically severe drought (estimated between a 1/100 and 1/1000 event) and the subsequent impacts on construction due to enforced water restrictions.
-Coupled with the pandemic response, the team is rising to the challenge to ensure Auckland’s waterfront becomes a hard-won success story for the city.
+The TSA team continued at full speed working during COVID-19 Levels 4 and 3 on the DIDP on behalf of Auckland Transport providing Project Management and Engineer to Contract services for the five projects we were involved in.
+The team also had to respond to Auckland’s historically severe drought (estimated between a 1/100 and 1/1000 event) and the subsequent impacts on construction due to enforced water restrictions.
+Coupled with the pandemic response, the team rose to the challenge to see Auckland’s waterfront become a hard-won success story for the city.

 Image credit: Isthmus.